duican/Shiny-App-Toxicology/README.md

 metabolomics method to predict high concentration cytotoxicity of drugs from low concentration profiles,” Metabolomics, vol. 8, pp. 433–443, 06 2011.

-[10] C. B. Pestana, J. W. Firman, and M. T. Cronin, “Incorporating lines of ev- idence from new approach methodologies (nams) to reduce uncertainties in a category based read-across: a case study for repeated dose toxicity,” Regulatory Toxicology and Pharmacology, vol. 120, p.
+[10] C. B. Pestana, J. W. Firman, and M. T. Cronin, “Incorporating lines of evidence from new approach methodologies (nams) to reduce uncertainties in a category based read-across: a case study for repeated dose toxicity,” Regulatory Toxicology and Pharmacology, vol. 120, p.
 104855, 2021.